tomcarver/Minx/README.md

     # In most other languages, these would be hard-coded dependencies.
 Not in
     # Minx - they are all parameters that need to be bound separately.

-    # In practise no-one will lose any sleep over these examples; but
+    # In practise no-one will lose any sleep over the "hard-coding" in these
-    # traditionally OOP has a big problem with this.
-We are encouraged to start
+    # examples; but OOP has a big problem with this more generally.
+We are
-    # by grouping functionality into classes first, and so off the bat we decide
+    # encouraged to start by grouping functionality into classes first, and so
-    # what data will be a field, what will be a parameter, what will be static
+    # off the bat we decide what data will be a field, what will be a
-    # etc. When these decisions are re-made, a lot of code needs to be
+    # parameter, what will be static etc. When these decisions are re-made, a
-    # re-written as a result.
+    # lot of code needs to be re-written as a result.

     # Here is the much more flexible Minx equivalent: